DataDog/dd-prof-php/README.md

 The Datadog PHP profiler is a Zend Extension for PHP 7.1+.
 Debug and ZTS builds are not currently supported.

+Supported platforms (all x86-64):
+ - CentOS 7+ GNU/Linux.
+This works for most glibc based Linux versions that have glibc 2.17 or newer.
+ - Alpine 3.13+ with musl.

+Additionally, it has been developed and tested on MacOS Big Sur (11.6).

 The plan for this code is to be eventually merged into [Datadog/dd-trace-php](https://github.com/DataDog/dd-trace-php).